section-engineering-education/engineering-education/content/authors/client-side-validation-with-react-alert/index.md

 Although manipulating the DOM in React works the same way in vanilla JS, there are some quirks to it.
 One is that the Document object is not available in React.
 This is because it is being bundled with Node.js which doesn’t run on the client-side of a web browser

 ### Getting Started

-We’ve mentioned the prerequisites for this article in the first section.
 To be able to perform client-side validation in React.
 Let’s start by installing the necessary `npm` dependencies.

 I will be using Next.JS to bootstrap my React application.
 Because of its simplicity, its folder structure, and many other benefits.